RadBoris/ansible-pocs/README.md

 Keeping these examples in a simple, isolated project lets me refer to known working examples, in case I ever have issues while working in more complex projects.

+## Ansible version

+New versions of Ansible are released regularly.
+The playbooks in this project are always tested against a specific version, which is specified in requirements.txt (e.g. `ansible==2.2.1.0`).

 ## Inventory

 See hosts/README.md for notes specific to inventory files.